Trump impeachment hearing: Sondland followed 'president's orders' on Ukraine | DW | 20.11.2019

 "Was there a 'quid pro quo?'
 As I testified previously, with regard to the requested White House call and White House meeting, the answer is yes," Sondland said.

 He told committee members that Secretary of State Mike Pompeo and other senior officials in the Trump administration were kept informed about the Ukraine discussions.
-He also said he voiced "concerns" to Vice President Mike Pence that suspended US military aid to Ukraine "had become tied" to the push for an investigations sought by Trump.
+He also said he voiced "concerns" to Vice President Mike Pence that suspended US military aid to the eastern European country "had become tied" to the push for investigations sought by Trump.

 "Everyone was in the loop,'' he said, adding that statements from other witnesses suggesting he was engaging in "rogue diplomacy" were "absolutely false."